-There are a wide range of federal and state laws that require employers to
+There is a wide range of federal and state laws that require employers to

 retain employee records for a specified period of time.
-Federal
+Federal laws

-The records that must be kept include everything from wage and hour information,
+in 1991.
+The records that must be kept include everything from wage

-industries or occupations to maintain additional records related to their employees.
+to maintain additional records related to their employees.
 Employers

-must be aware of requirements specific to their industry
+must be aware of requirements specific to their industry and any additional

 Summary for [Your State]